MauriceMeilleur/python_for_visual_designers_2024_spring/README.md

 There is a Slack workspace and Zoom link available only to students.

 ## Course description
 With no programming experience necessary, workshop participants will learn the basics of the Python programming language while working in the free DrawBot application for MacOS.
-Read more »
+Read more»

 ## Links & resources
 DrawBot and Python documentation, as well as DrawBot script collections for you to try out and tweak.
-Read more »
+Read more»

 ## Schedule
 Class sessions are 18.30–20.30 [US Eastern](https://www.timeanddate.com/worldclock/converter.html)

-Note: Daylight time in the US starts 10 March; for the first 2 sessions, US Eastern is GMT/UTC–5; for the remaining 4 sessions it is GMT/UTC–4
+Note: Daylight time in the US starts 10 March; for the first 2 sessions, US Eastern is GMT/UTC–5; for the remaining 4 sessions it’s GMT/UTC–4

 - Session 01	27 Feb	Loops and shapes
 - Session 02	05 Mar	Objects and canvas